telliott99/MyMath/diff-trig/cosine_s+t.rst

 .. image:: /figs/mm1.png
        :scale: 25%

-From this we can deduce all four equations, as one example:
+From this we can deduce all four equations.

 .. math::

     \cos \theta \cos \phi - \sin \theta \sin \phi = \cos \theta + \phi

+This is the equation for calculating the entry that would go in row 1, column 1 of the matrix for :math:`\theta + \phi`.